araffin/a-la-carte/data/recipes/chai.md

 - 1 inch (~2cm) of grated ginger (can be grated with the skin on if cleaned)
 - 1/2 teaspoon of chai (black tea)
 - 1/2 teaspoon of cardamom
-- 2 teaspoons of powdered sugar
+- 2 teaspoons of sugar

 NOTE: quantities can be adjusted according to taste